whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

     </em>
 </figure>

-After sign up the newly_created user will be automitically redirected to the home page.
+After sign up, the newly created user will be automatically redirected to the home page.
 Here a new version of the homepage can be seen.
 The first noticable difference is in the navbar.
 The sign up for free button turns into a logout button.
 A lend option is added to easily access the lend page.
 The user icon takes you to the account settings page, which allows the user to change their username, email, password, and other personal information.
 The dashboard, which allows the user to view books that've lended or borrowed, can be accessed by clicking the user's username.
 A pop up on hover will appear for users navigating.
 The sign up button on the main page turns a button to go to the books page.

 <figure>
     <img src="./assets/images/home3.png" width="850px" height="475px">